ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-builder-api.md

 - The validator client must be set up to use a custom [validator_definitions.yml](https://lighthouse-book.sigmaprime.io/validator-management.html).
 - The flag `--builder-registration-timestamp-override` must be set and the assigned value must be the same across all validator clients.
 - The custom validator_definitions.yml must be placed in the `--validators-dir` of lighthouse.
-- The custom validator_definitions.yml must follow the structure below, where `voting_public_key` is the pubkeyshare on the validator client and `builder_pubkey_override` is the associated aggregate pubkey the network will find.
-You can find these pubkeyshare to aggregate pubkey mapping in the `cluster-lock.json` file created during the DKG process.
+- The custom validator_definitions.yml must follow the structure below, where `voting_public_key` is the pubkey share on the validator client and `builder_pubkey_override` is the associated aggregate pubkey the network will find.
+You can find these pubkey share to aggregate pubkey mappings in the `cluster-lock.json` file created during the DKG process.

 ```yaml
 ---